-The Company used the Black-Scholes pricing model to determine the fair value of stock options granted during the periods presented using the following assumptions: expected life of the option of 5 years and expected forfeiture rate of 0%; expected stock price volatility ranging between 92.8% and 110% for the year ended December 31, 2000 and 59.5% and 29.0% for the years ended December 31, 1999 and 1998, respectively; expected dividend yield of 1.5%; and risk-free interest rate of between 4.94% and 6.59% for the year ended December 31, 2000; expected dividend yield of 1.5%; and risk-free interest rate of 5.10% for the year ended December 31, 1999; expected dividend yield of 2.5% and risk-free interest rate of 5.71% for the year ended December 31, 1998, based on the expected life of the option.
+The Company used the Black-Scholes pricing model to determine the fair value of stock options granted during the periods presented using the following assumptions: expected life of the option of 5 years and expected forfeiture rate of 0%; expected stock price volatility of 58.9% for 2001, ranging between 92.8% and 110% for the year ended December 31, 2000 and 59.5% for the year ended December 31, 1999; expected dividend yield of 1.5% and risk-free interest rate of 4.36% for the year ended December 31, 2001, expected dividend yield of 1.5% and risk-free interest rate of 5.10% for the year ended December 31, 2001, expected dividend yield of 5.5% for the year ended December 31, 2000; expected dividend yield of 1.5% and risk-free interest rate of 5.10% for the year ended December 31, 1999, based on the expected life of the option.
 The impact of applying SFAS No. 123 in this pro forma disclosure is not indicative of the impact on future years' reported net income as SFAS No. 123 does not apply to stock options granted prior to the beginning of fiscal year 1996 and additional stock options awards are anticipated in future years.
-All options were immediately vested upon grant, with the exception of an amount totaling 100,000 options awarded which are subject to vesting requirements, 75,000 of which remain to be vested at December 31, 2000.
+All options were immediately vested upon grant.